OSharpe001/OSharpe001.github.io/README.md

 ### 13- As a user, I also expect there to be a way to reset the tournament, manually.

-## Stretch Goals (yet achieved)
+## Stretch Goals (YET TO ACHIEVE)

 **1- Mobile responsive design**

-**2- Redesign the "Start Game Page" to include a menu that includes a two-player, single-round option.**
+**2- Redesign the "Start Game Page" to include a menu that includes a single-round option.**

-**3- Redesign the "Start Game Page" to include a menu that includes a name input ability to personalize the player's score box.**
+**3- Redesign the "Start Game Page" to include a menu that has a name input ability to personalize the player's score box.**

-**1- Redesign the "Start Game Page" (and game algorithm) to include a menu that includes a single player option and format where the player has to "beat the clock".**
+**4- Redesign the "Start Game Page" (and game algorithm) to include a menu that has a single player option and format where the player has to "beat the clock".**

-**1- Redesign the "Start Game Page" (and game algorithm) to include a menu that includes a "best of nine" mode wher a player has to have 5 round-wins to win the tournament.**
+**5- Redesign the "Start Game Page" (and game algorithm) to include a menu that has a "best of nine" mode where a player has to have 5 round-wins to win the tournament.**

-**1- Redesign the "Start Game Page"  and game to add an "easy", "hard", and "extreme" mode, where there will be more or less cards to match between players (on single-player mode, the time to beat will be incresed for more difficult levels).**
+**6- Redesign the "Start Game Page"  and game to add an "easy", "hard", and "extreme" mode, where there will be more or less cards to match between players (on single-player mode, the time to beat will be increased for more difficult levels).**

-**1- Mobile responsive design**

-**1- Mobile responsive design**

-**1- Mobile responsive design**

-**1- Mobile responsive design**

-**1- Mobile responsive design**